 Around midnight, I stared at the design again and started tweaking it.
 I played around with textures.
 Initially, I wasn’t planning to do that because I had the perfect texture.
 I added more effects and continued working with the design.
 Another issue I had was the pencil sketch.
-I wasn’t too happy with how the sketch was blending with the effects I was using.
+I wasn’t too happy with how the sketch was blending into the effects.
 I was beginning to love the colors but the pencil sketch was disappearing.
 I hate when the pencil sketch is not prominent in the design.
 At this point, I refused to completely abandon the design, so I continued blending until I found the right balance.

 The dominant colors remained purple and blue but the design is loud in color which I love.
 I am not a big fan of subtlety when it comes to designing.
 I made a twirling circling motion effect using kaleidoscope and spiky halo in Paintshop.
 The finished design looks like a stereo speaker and I love it, despite all the challenges I encountered.